 In 1994, I began writing about blood type and diet in the 1st edition of The Body Ecology Diet.
 When Peter D'Adamo's book, Eat Right For Your Type came out in 1996, we began to get questions on some of the conflicting information in the two books.

 Based on our years of working with clients to create a system of health and healing, I feel that the Body Ecology system expands upon Peter's work and goes further toward helping you know and care for your body.

 Experiment and Be Your Own Guide

-While Body Ecology believes that the blood type theory can provide clues to your diet and health, this is atheory so therefore, still in development.
+While Body Ecology believes that the blood type theory can provide clues to your diet and health, currently, there are no studies that support or deny the theory.
 The Body Ecology Diet offers a series of guidelines about your blood type so that you can safely experiment.
-Hopefully you know your blood type -- if not its worth finding out (via your doctor, for example).
+Hopefully you know your blood type - if not its worth finding out (via your doctor, for example).

 Keeping in mind the Body Ecology Principle of Uniqueness, blood type may be a way to modify Body Ecology guidelines for your own unique situation.

 Try it out for yourself and see what you think!
 We'd love to hear about your experiences.

 And also TRY THIS FUN EXPERIMENT -- forward this article to your friends and family and inquire about their blood types and start your own research to discover how valid the above information about personality types may be!

 Sign up to receive weekly articles.
 You'll also receive a 15% off coupon, weekly articles, and tips from Donna and her team.